 Bus Architectures for the A+ Certification Exams

+You will see bus architectures on the A+ Certification Exam.
 Another term for the expansion slots on a computer’s motherboard is bus slots.
 A number of different bus architectures have been developed over time.
-For the A+ exams, you need to be able to identify the differences between each of these bus architectures and know which ones are more popular today.
+For the A+ Exam, you need to be able to identify the differences between each of these bus architectures and know which ones are more popular today.

 |AGP||32||66 MHz (1x), 133 MHz (2x), 266 MHz (4x), 533 MHz (8x)|